ropensci/roweb3/content/blog/2025-08-15-csidnet-agm/index.md

 ## Mapping Our Tools: Data Science Workflows in Practice

 The first structured discussion focused on the tools participants use in their data science workflows.
-Using the well-known R for Data Science (R4DS) framework, participants were invited to place post-it notes under each step of the process—import, tidy, transform, visualize, model, and communicate—indicating which tools or packages they rely on.
+Using the well-known [R for Data Science (R4DS) framework](https://r4ds.hadley.nz/intro.html#fig-ds-diagram), participants were invited to place post-it notes under each step of the process-import, tidy, transform, visualize, model, and communicate—indicating which tools or packages they rely on.

 {{< figure src = "process_tools.png" alt = "Yanina, Sam and some of the participants talking and putting sticky color notes in the diagram" caption = "Yanina and Sam guiding the conversation about the tools used by participants in their data science workflows and of the participants talking and putting sticky color notes in the diagram.">}}